Seminar: “Mezcal Method Madness”

 Because our favorite thing is sharing knowledge about spirits and cocktail culture, we’re adding a series of new classes to our seminars over the next few months.
 This series is designed to explore another of the lesser known spirit in our region: Mezcal.
 And we’re promising a world of knowledge, flavors, and mouthfeel like you rarely get the chance to explore.

 We started with the idea to do a single class about this distilled beverage that is “clearer than water,” but pretty much right upon starting our investigation we realized it would take more than one class to scratch the surface.
-Consequently, we’ve split all the knowledge up into two (probably three) classes, the first of which focuses on the extraordinarily variety of methods, traditions, and environmental factors that go into each batch of Mezcal.
+The first class in our Mezcal series focuses on the extraordinarily variety of methods, traditions, and environmental factors that go into each batch of Mezcal.

 Unlike other distilled spirits, mezcal is distilled from the agricultural product of multiple growing seasons—agaves can take between 7 and 30 years to mature—and that starts off the spirit with much more complex chemistry than other spirits.
 Beginning even before the actual harvesting of the plant, every step of Mezcal’s process is to enhance the flavors of the piña and layer other flavors and textures onto it.
 From the harvest, the piñas are roasted, broken down, fermented, and distilled, and often go through a smattering of adjustments after the still.
 At each of these phases, the Mescalero makes choices—either inherited through tradition or chosen through artistry—that blurs the process and builds flavor.